dfinity/ic-staking-documentation/docs/3-maximum-ease--staking-option/3-maximum-ease-staking-option.md

 ## Trade-offs and risks

-If you use this combination, you are accepting the following trade-offs:
+If you use the NNS Dapp, you are accepting the following trade-offs and risks:

+* Most, but not all devices and browsers support WebAuthn, so the NNS Dapp can sometimes not be used.
 * If you only have 1 device tied to your [Internet Identity](https://identity.ic0.app/), and you lose that device, you lose all access.
-You should add multiple devices in case one of them malfunctions.
-For example, if you have only one iPhone attached as a device to your Internet Identity, you are risking your ICP on that iPhone's Face ID always recognizing you.
-If it cannot, then you lose access to your ICP.
-Similarly, if you lose your phone, you would lose your ICP.
+For example, if you have only one iPhone attached as a device to your Internet Identity, you are betting your ICP on it always working.
+If for instance you only log in via Face ID and the phone no longer recognizes you, you lose access to all your ICP.
+Similarly, if you misplace your phone or it is stolen, you lose your ICP.
+You can reduce this risk by adding multiple devices or a recovery mechanism.
-* Not all devices and browsers support WebAuthn, so this option is sometimes not available.
+* If one of your devices is compromised, your ICP may be stolen.
+When ICP is staked in a neuron it cannot be immediately transferred but the attacker may steal your rewards and the attacker may set your neuron to dissolve in order to steal the locked ICP.
-* You are accepting the risk that the [community-vetted NNS Frontend dapp](https://github.com/dfinity/nns-dapp) is not compromised
-* You are accepting the risk that the [community-vetted Internet Identity canister](https://medium.com/dfinity/verifying-the-internet-identity-code-a-walkthrough-c1dd7a53f883) is not compromised
+* If the Internet Identity or the NNS Dapp are compromised you may lose your ICP.
+By using them, you are implicitly trusting that the [community-vetted NNS Frontend dapp](https://github.com/dfinity/nns-dapp) is not compromised and that the [community-vetted Internet Identity canister](https://medium.com/dfinity/verifying-the-internet-identity-code-a-walkthrough-c1dd7a53f883) is not compromised.